MerosCrypto/Meros/docs/RPC/Eventual/Personal.md

 ### `setMnemonic`

 `setMnemonic` creates a new Wallet using the passed in Mnemonic and password, and set the Node's Wallet to it.
 It takes in two arguments.
-- Mnemonic: Optional, creates a new Mnemonic if omitted                (string)
+- Mnemonic (string): Optional; creates a new Mnemonic if omitted.
-- Password: Defaults to "" if omitted, as according to the BIP 39 spec (string)
+- Password (string): Optional; defaults to "" if omitted, as according to the BIP 39 spec.

 The result is a bool of true.